Alpha-271/zero_day/0x00-vagrant/README.md

-getting started with ssh and vagrant
+sandbox ....getting started with ssh and vagrant